perladvent/perldotcom/content/article/_pub_1999_12_p5pdigest_THISWEEK-19991212.md

         END  { $^D &=  ~1 }

 to enable `-Dp` just for the code of interest.
-Formerly, this worked for tokenizing but not for parsing; StÃ©phane Payrard submitted a patch to make it work for parsing also.
+Formerly, this worked for tokenizing but not for parsing; Stéphane Payrard submitted a patch to make it work for parsing also.

 ### [`Log::Agent`]{#Log::Agent}